Testosterone Levels by Age: Normal Ranges (nmol/L) for UK Men

 Testosterone levels don't stay the same forever.
 They hit their peak in the late teens and early twenties, then undergo a gradual decline.
 For men in the UK, what's considered "normal" typically sits between 8.7 to 29 nmol/L — but this is a moving target that shifts across different stages of life.

-Normal Testosterone Ranges by Age (UK Men)
+Normal Testosterone Levels by Age Chart (nmol/L)

 | Age Group | Normal Range (nmol/L) | Key Role |